-As more organizations strive to increase their agility and to promote cross-functional collaboration, the budgeting process, unfortunately is often overlooked.
-This process in and of itself is a management system, one that can either support or stymie delivering organizational goals in an integrated and agile way.
+As more organizations strive to increase their agility and to promote cross-functional collaboration, the budgeting process,

 If your budget process allocates funds to the different functions of the organization, your entire organization will suffer.
 Money will disappear into functions without yielding the results that the business expects or needs to thrive.
 Morale and motivation often plunge as teams cope with pre-allocated funds based upon insufficient planning data and imbalanced resource allocation because the available resources of people and money don’t support the pipeline of work.
 Additionally, this type of budgeting system doesn’t enable an organization to pivot according to market demand.
 Sound familiar?